-We hope that be making it simpler for people to put the right thing in the right bin (red lid = waste and yellow lid = recycling), our contamination rates will reduce and recycling rates will increase.
+We hope that by making it simpler for people to put the right thing in the right bin (red lid = waste and yellow lid = recycling), our contamination rates will reduce and recycling rates will increase.
 Not only is this good for the environment, it can help keep costs down for our kerbside collection service.
-Recycling more and reducing contamination will help reduce cost pressures on our landfill and means our waste cells, which are quite expensive to build, will last longer.
+Recycling more and reducing contamination will help reduce cost pressures on our landfill and means our waste cells, which are expensive to build, will last longer.

 WHAT ABOUT A GREEN WASTE KERBSIDE COLLECTION?